We are now in the snowstorm season!

 Each year, an average of 430 Americans die from unintentional carbon monoxide poisoning, and there are more than 20,000 visits to the emergency room with more than 4,000 hospitalizations.
 Carbon monoxide-related deaths are highest during colder months.
 These deaths are likely due to increased use of gas-powered furnaces and alternative heating, cooking, and power sources used inappropriately indoors during power outages.

-- Never use a generator, grill, camp stove or other gasoline, propane, natural gas or charcoal¬ burning devices inside a home, garage, basement, crawlspace or any partially enclosed area.
+Never use a generator, grill, camp stove or other gasoline, propane, natural gas or charcoal – burning devices inside a home, garage, basement, crawlspace, on a deck or any partially enclosed area.
 Locate unit away from doors, windows and vents that could allow carbon monoxide to come indoors.
 Keep these devices at least 20 feet from doors, windows, and vents.